 |What is vitamin A?
 How does vitamin A toxicosis occur?
 Symptoms Diagnosis Treatment Prevention|

 Vitamin A is a fat-soluble vitamin that has multiple functions within the body.
 It helps in the formation and maintenance of healthy teeth, skeletal and soft tissue, mucous membranes, and skin.
 Approximately 80% of vitamin A is stored in the liver and is released in small amounts as it is needed.
-Vitamin A toxicity (also known as hypervitaminosis) occurs when too much vitamin A is ingested leading to toxicity.
+Vitamin A toxicity (hypervitaminosis) occurs when too much vitamin A is ingested leading to toxicity.

 - High levels of vitamin A are toxic to the liver, the major storage site of the vitamin.

 - Excess intake leads to excess bone formation (exostosis), particularly in adult cats.
 The cervical/thoracic spine and joints are particularly affected.
 Over a prolonged period of time, complete fusion of the spine can develop.